fuyuanlyu/OptInter/README.md

 # OptInter
-This repository contains PyTorch Implementation of ICDE submission paper: Memorize, factorize, or be naive: Learning optimal feature interaction methods for CTR Prediction.
+This repository contains PyTorch Implementation of ICDE 2022 paper:

+*Memorize, factorize, or be naive: Learning optimal feature interaction methods for CTR Prediction*.

+You can find our paper [here](https://arxiv.org/abs/2108.01265).